Why talking about money can be good for your relationship?

 Most of us would admit it’s tricky to talk about money, especially with someone you care about.
 It also feels easier to avoid conversations about money, but financial stress is one of the leading causes of tension between couples.
 The best thing you can do to reduce stress is to talk about how you feel about money and the earlier the better, say the experts.

-We all develop different values, attitudes and habits around money – some of us were taught from a young age how to save, while others might not know the first thing about budgeting but have great ideas on spending.
+We all develop different values, attitudes and habits around money management – some of us were taught from a young age how to save, while others might not know the first thing about budgeting but have great ideas on spending.

 How do you feel about money?